 - 2. Lighthouse does not receive referrals from broker-dealers. - 3.
 Directed Brokerage.
 Lighthouse does not generally accept directed brokerage arrangements (when a client requires that account transactions be executed through a specific broker-dealer).
 In those client-directed arrangements, the client will negotiate terms and arrangements for their account with that broker-dealer, and Lighthouse will not seek better execution services or prices from other broker-dealers.
 As a result, the client may pay higher commissions or other transaction costs or greater spreads, or receive less favorable net prices, on transactions for the account than would otherwise be the case.
-If the client directs Lighthouse to execute securities transactions for the client's accounts through a specific broker-dealer, the client correspondingly acknowledges that such direction may cause the accounts to incur higher commissions or transaction costs than the accounts would otherwise incur had the client determined to execute account transactions through alternative clearing arrangements that may be available through Lighthouse.
+If the client directs Lighthouse to execute securities transactions for the client's accounts through a specific broker-dealer, the client correspondingly acknowledges that such direction may cause the accounts to incur higher commissions or transactions through alternative clearing arrangements that may be available through Lighthouse.
 Higher transaction costs adversely impact account performance.
 Transactions for directed accounts will generally be executed following the execution of portfolio transactions for non-directed accounts. - B. Lighthouse will generally execute account transactions for each client independently unless Lighthouse decides to purchase or sell the same securities for several clients at approximately the same time.
 Lighthouse may (but is not obligated to) combine or "bunch" such orders to seek best execution, to negotiate more favorable commission rates, or to equitably allocate differences in prices and commissions or other transaction costs among Lighthouse's clients, which might have been obtained if the orders were placed independently.
 Under this procedure, transactions will be averaged as to price and will be allocated among clients in proportion to the purchase and sale orders placed for each client account on any given day.
 Lighthouse will not receive any additional compensation or remuneration as a result of such aggregation.
-If a Lighthouse employee seeks to trade in the same security on the same day, the employee transaction is required to be either included in the "batch" transaction or transacted after all discretionary client transactions have been completed.
+If a Lighthouse employee seeks to trade in the same security on the same day, the employee transactions have been completed.
 Lighthouse will not receive any additional compensation or remuneration as a result of such aggregation.